hamzayaakoubi/Chat-bot-and-Recommender-System-for-telecommunication-industry-based-on-consumption/README.md

-# movie-recommender-system-tmdb-dataset
+# offers-recommender-system
-A content based movie recommender system using cosine similarity
+A content based offers recommender system using cosine similarity and streamlit python